Quantum state testing beyond the polarizing regime and quantum triangular discrimination: Preliminaries

-\begin{proof} We begin by stating an equivalent characterization of the classical Jensen-Shannon divergence ($\JS$), building upon its fundamental property (e.g.,~\cite[Proposition 4.1]{BDRV19}): \begin{proposition}[Mutual information characterization of Jensen-Shannon divergence] For any distributions $p_0$ and $p_1$, let $T$ be a binary indicator variable that chooses the value of $x$ according to $p_0$ if $T=i$ where $i\in\binset$, as well as let $X$ be a random variable associated with a uniform mixture distribution between $p_0$ and $p_1$.
-Then we obtain $\JS(p_0,p_1)=I(T;X)=\H(T)-\H(T|X)=1-\H(T|X)$. \end{proposition}
+\begin{proof} We begin by stating an equivalent characterization of the classical Jensen-Shannon divergence, building upon its fundamental property, such as~\cite[Proposition 4.1]{BDRV19}: \begin{proposition}[Mutual information interpretation of Jensen-Shannon divergence] For any distributions $p_0$ and $p_1$, let $T$ be a binary indicator variable that chooses the value of $x$ according to $p_i$ if $T=i$ where $i\in\binset$, as well as let $X$ be a random variable associated with a uniform mixture distribution between $p_0$ and $p_1$.
+Then, we obtain